IbrahimNabid/Breast-Cancer-Data-Analysis/README.md

 **Data Mining Techniques**

-Our group has started working on the Breast Cancer Dataset and have performed cross-validation of different classification models including decision tree, k-neighbors, naive Bayes, and random forest.
+Our group has started working on a Diabetas Dataset containing patient information and diabetas outcomes.
+We have performed cross-validation of different classification models including decision tree, k-neighbors, naive Bayes, and random forest.
 By applying these techniques, we hope to identify patterns and relationships in the data, as well as make accurate predictions about future outcomes.

 **Final Findings**